-Annual evaluations are submitted by the parent/guardian to the home school office.
+Annual evaluations are submitted by the parent/guardian to Santa Rosa Blended Academy.
 Annual evaluations are due on or before the anniversary date of enrollment into home education.

 10.802 Annual Evaluation Requirement Options

 A parent/guardian has five (5) options available to satisfy the annual evaluation requirement.
 These are listed below: